tribiahq/ghcr-cleaner/README.md

 ## `delete-untagged`

 Delete package versions that have no tags and are not a dependency of other tags.
-Default `"true"`.
+Default `true`.

 ## `keep-at-most`

 Keep at most the given amount of image versions.
 Only applies to tagged images.
 Zero disables this feature.
-Default `"0"`.
+Default `0`.

 ## `filter-tags`

-List of tags to filter for when using --keep-at-most.
+List of tags to filter for when using `--keep-at-most`.
 Accepts tags as Unix shell-style wildcards.

 ## `skip-tags`

-List of tags to ignore when using --keep-at-most.
+List of tags to ignore when using `--keep-at-most`.
 Accepts tags as Unix shell-style wildcards.

 ## `dry-run`

 Run the script without making any changes.
-Default `"false"`.
+Default `false`.

 # Usage

-## Delete all truly untagged image versions from all packages for the given owner.
+### Delete all truly untagged image versions from all packages for the given owner.
 ```yaml
 - uses: quartx-analytics/delete-untagged-ghcr-action@v1
   with: